Prerequisites

 Step 1: Create Your Account

-- Go to console.nova-cloud.ai/register
+- Go to console.nova-cloud.ai/signup

 - Sign up with email/password or Google OAuth